fmStyle/COLLEGE-SFML-PROJECT-Square-Root/README.md

 # COLLEGE-SFML-PROJECT-Square-Root
-This is my first ever project, and it was made as the final requirement for my OOP classes.
+This is my first ever 100% coding project, and it was made as the final requirement for my OOP classes.

-Be warned that the code is HORRIBLE, there are variables written in spanish, and others in english, the design is overall bad as well (Classes know too much about each other) and it is not very readable.
+Some variables are written in spanish and others in english, it isn't meant to be readable, but you can look at the architecture of the classes.

-Anyways, I'm proud of it because I was able to come to solutions for all my problems and there are a lot of hours spent on this.
+The most interesting you can take from this code is the State system.